The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Introduction

 According to $N$-body simulations of $\Lambda$CDM models, the structural parameters of the NFW profile, such as halo concentration $c_\Delta \equiv r_\Delta/r_\mathrm{s}$, are closely linked to the growth history of individual halos \citep{NFW1997,Ludlow2013}.
 Here $r_\Delta$ is the overdensity radius at which the mean interior density is $\Delta$ times the critical density of the universe at the specific redshift (i.e.~$\Delta\times\rho_\mathrm{c}(z)$).
 The inner region of halos ($r\lesssim r_\mathrm{s}$) develops in an initial phase of rapid growth, which is often associated to major mergers with other halos.
 During the subsequent slow accretion phase, the scale radius $r_\mathrm{s}$ stays roughly constant, whereas $r_\Delta$ continues to grow through a mixture of physical mass accretion and pseudo-evolution caused by the decrease of $\rho_\mathrm{c}$ over time \citep[e.g.,][]{Diemer2013}.
 Halos thus form `inside-out'.
 In this context, halos that formed earlier tend to present a higher characteristic density $\rho_\mathrm{s}\equiv 3M_\mathrm{s}/(4\pi r_\mathrm{s}^3)$ \citep{NFW1997,Zhao2003,Ludlow2013}.
 In contrast to $\rho_\mathrm{c}(z)$, this characteristic density $\rho_\mathrm{s}$ is not constant from cluster to cluster but depends on the formation time of each cluster.

 Recently, \citet{Fujita2018a,Fujita2018b} discovered a new fundamental plane of galaxy clusters (CFP) using gravitational lensing and X-ray observations of $20$ high-mass clusters available from the Cluster Lensing And Supernova survey with Hubble \citep[][hereafter CLASH]{Postman2012,Donahue2014,Umetsu2014,Umetsu2016,Merten2015}. \citet{Fujita2018a} showed that the $20$ CLASH clusters lie on a thin plane defined in the three-dimensional logarithmic space of their characteristic scale radius $r_\mathrm{s}$, mass $M_\mathrm{s}$, and X-ray temperature $T_\mathrm{X}$ of the intracluster medium (ICM) with an orthogonal scatter of $\sim 0.045$~dex.
+Their findings suggest that the parameters ($M_\mathrm{s}, r_\mathrm{s}$) characterising the internal structure of dark-matter halos are tightly coupled with the gas temperature $T_\mathrm{X}$.
+Based on the tight correlation they found, \citet{Fujita2018a} argue that the gas temperature should reflect the potential depth of dark-matter halos at a specific cluster formation time, which is encoded in $M_\mathrm{s}$ and $r_\mathrm{s}$.
 Intriguingly, the plane is tilted with respect to $T_\mathrm{X}\propto M_\mathrm{s}\, r_\mathrm{s}^{-1}$, the plane expected in the case of simplified virial equilibrium. \citet{Fujita2018a} found that this tilt can be explained by a spherical similarity solution for secondary infall and accretion of gas in a matter-dominant universe \citep{Bertschinger1985}, which predicts $T_\mathrm{X}\propto M_\mathrm{s}^{1.5}\, r_\mathrm{s}^{-2}$ at the cluster scales \citep{Fujita2018a}.
 They also found that cosmological $N$-body/hydrodynamical simulations reproduce the observed plane and its tilt angle for cluster-scale halos.